archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

 {% endhighlight %}

-Lastly, I would like to introduce two very special types of files: [*Post* file](http://jekyllrb.com/docs/posts/) and [*Data* file](http://jekyllrb.com/docs/datafiles/).
-Post files are located in `_posts/` while Data Files in `_datas/`.
+Lastly, I would like to introduce 2 very special types of files: [*Post* file](http://jekyllrb.com/docs/posts/) and [*Data* file](http://jekyllrb.com/docs/datafiles/).
+Post files are located in `_posts/` while Data Files in `_data/`.
 All Post files of a site can be accessed as an array using the variable `site.posts` in your Liquid html files, while all Data Files can be accessed as `site.data.filename`.

+> You can [define your own kinds of Collections files similar to Post files](http://jekyllrb.com/docs/collections/).
+(E.g. Blogpost files accessed as `site.blogpost` located in the `_blogpost/` folder after [you've declared it in `_config.yml`](http://jekyllrb.com/docs/collections/#step-1-tell-jekyll-to-read-in-your-collection)).

 <p class="text-center"> ● ● ● </p>